Fireball anti-nucleosynthesis: Discussion and conclusion

 The fireball anti-nucleosynthesis scenario we have advanced in this paper provides an interesting and novel alternative SM pathway to anti-helium formation, provided that the BSM seeding issue can be appropriately addressed.
 We therefore view this work a partial step toward understanding the origin of the tentatively identified AMS-02 anti-helium events.

 \acknowledgments

 We thank Anne-Katherine Burns, Junwu Huang, Tim Linden, Vivian Poulin, and Stefano Profumo for useful discussions and correspondence.
 E.H.T.~thanks Xuheng Luo and Ngan H.~Nguyen for useful discussions on another project.
+We also thank an anonymous referee for constructive comments that improved the clarity of the presentation of aspects of this work.

 This work was supported by the U.S.~Department of Energy~(DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center~(SQMS) under Contract No.~DE-AC02-07CH11359.
 E.H.T.~acknowledges support by NSF Grant PHY-2310429 and Gordon and Betty Moore Foundation Grant No.~GBMF7946.
 D.E.K.~and S.R.~are supported in part by the U.S.~National Science Foundation~(NSF) under Grant No.~PHY-1818899.
 S.R.~is also supported by the Simons Investigator Grant No.~827042, and by the~DOE under a QuantISED grant for MAGIS.
 D.E.K.~is also supported by the Simons Investigator Grant No.~144924.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through the Ministry of Colleges and Universities.
 M.A.F.~gratefully acknowledges the hospitality of the Simons Center for Geometry and Physics at Stony Brook University.
 M.A.F.~also thanks the Aspen Center for Physics, where parts of this work were undertaken, supported by National Science Foundation (NSF) Grant Nos.~PHY-1607611 and PHY-2210452.